 Niacin was first discovered in the 18th century when a serious skin condition associated with niacin deficiency was discovered.
 The disease is named Pellegra and it is associated with dermatitis, diarrhoea, dementia and death.
 Nowadays, it is uncommon to be niacin deficient but there are some places that still have this disease.
 One of its symptoms is rough, dry and hard skin.

-These are the kind of foods that are specific to balancing the good and bad bacteria.
-Good bacteria secrete vitamin B12 when we ingest foods from fermented sources like yoghurt and milk.
+These are the kinds of foods that are specific to balancing the good and bad bacteria.
+Good bacteria secrete vitamin B12 when we ingest foods from fermented sources like yoghurt, kefir and kimchi.

 Deficiency of vitamin B12 has been linked with the skin which includes vitiligo, pale skin or hyperpigmentation.
 Older people often suffer from vitamin B12 deficiency as the body is unable to absorb the vitamin with advancing age.